 The size of HX Stomp is hard to beat.
 I don’t know of any other unit of appropriate quality that can match its features and size.

-I love having such flexible EQ options.
+I love having such flexible EQ options, including the IRs.
 It really allows you to think more about sculpting your tone than just doing the bare minimum to fix problem frequencies.

 The regular updates from Line 6 keep improving the investment and make it fun to dive into fresh sounds periodically.